-Robot Restaurant in Shinjuku, Tokyo: Book tickets with up to 34% discount!
+Robot Restaurant in Shinjuku, Tokyo: Review & Ticket Booking with Discount!

 Robot Restaurant Shinjuku Tokyo

 Have you heard of Robot Restaurant??
 Robot Restaurant has been one of the most popular tourist attractions in Tokyo in past years.
 It’s located at the largest red-light district, Kabukicho in Shinjuku area, Tokyo.

 Robot Restaurant attracts a large number of tourists including famous celebrities and many of them did photo and video shoots there, too.
 Most famously, Anthony Bourdain called Robot Restaurant “the greatest show on earth”.
 At the entrance of Robot Restaurant, there are a lot of photos and autographs of famous people taken at their visits.

 Despite it’s called “restaurant”, it’s more like a performance show that features dazzling neon light, laser beams, colourful decor, unique robots, acrobatic Kawaii dancers and loud music.
 This eye-popping robot extravaganza is like nothing that you’ve ever seen in anywhere else.
 Reportedly, the whole venue of Robot Restaurant costs around 10 billion yen (around 100 million US dollars) to built!!

 While seeing a lot of traditional sides of Japan, it’s time to face the craziness that the country is weirdly great at.
 Robot Restaurant merged all the craziness that Japan can provide and display in the most awesome way.
 Let tell you why Robot Restaurant is very much worth visiting!